 People will use this information to do the research or to check your records to make sure that the research is being done properly.

 University Hospitals of Derby and Burton NHS Foundation Trust is the sponsor of this research and is responsible for looking after your information.
-“We” (meaning the sponsor) will keep all information about you safe and secure by:
+We may share your information related to this research project with the following types of organisations:

-• Following and adhering to the laws relating to General Data Protection Regulation (GDPR)
+• Following and adhering to the laws relating to General Data Protection Regulation (GDPR) and complying with our Sponsor data protection policies.

 • Having strict access controls on our electronic systems